-There are several things to think about when you’re choosing a financing company for your business.
+There are several things to think about when choosing a financing company for your business.
 At the end of the day, the bottom line is: Did you feel comfortable with them and are you confident in their ability to work for the benefit of your business?
 That said, below are a few areas to consider as you explore your financing options.

 1. Ease of Communication

 Is it easy to get in touch with them?
 Could you find them online?
 Did they have a contact form?
 Could you find their phone number?
 How quickly do they answer the phone or reply to a message?

 Availability can be the difference between a quickly and painlessly resolved issue versus a stressful and time-consuming problem.
 You want to be confident that the company you’re relying on for your financing is there for you and that you can be in touch with them quickly and easily.

 2. Understanding of Your Business

 Do they have a good understanding of your business?
 How familiar are they with your industry?
 Do they ask questions to indicate that they are interested in what you do?